Artarmon

 Artarmon is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Artarmon has high cultural diversity, with 47.3% speaking a language other than English at home and 51.4% born overseas.
-Christianity is the main religion, comprising 35.3%.
-Judaism is overrepresented at 0.8%, compared to Greater Sydney's 0.8%.
+Artarmon has a high level of cultural diversity, with 47.3% of its population speaking a language other than English at home and 51.4% born overseas.
+The predominant religion in Artarmon is Christianity, comprising 35.3% of the population.
+However, Judaism is overrepresented compared to Greater Sydney, making up 0.8% of Artarmon's population versus 0.8%.

 Frequently Asked Questions - Diversity